NickVanMaele-vonk/code2graph/project-docs/code2graph-prd.md

     - JSX elements with event handlers:
       - IF element has semantic identifier (aria-label, data-testid, id attribute): Use that semantic name as node label
       - ELSE: Do NOT create node; create direct edges from Component to handler function(s)
-  - **Data Typing**: Each node has "datatype" label with values {"array", "list", "integer", "table", "view"} and "category" label with values {"front end", "middleware", "database"}
+  - **Data Typing**: Each node has "datatype" label with values {"array", "list", "integer", "table", "view"} and "category" label with values {"front-end", "api", "middleware", "database", "library"}
   - **What Does NOT Become a Node**: External APIs (become end nodes in path); React Context providers; UI-only elements (styling, navigation without data capture); early return components; index files (containers); unused imports; generic JSX elements with event handlers but no semantic identifiers (create direct edges to handlers instead)
-  - **Edge Creation Rules**: Direction from caller to callee, from data to database; types {"imports", "calls", "reads", "writes to", "renders", "contains"}; event handlers with multiple function calls get multiple outgoing edges; single fetch with multiple tables gets multiple edges to each table; circular dependencies stop after second traversal
+  - **Edge Creation Rules**: Direction from caller to callee, from data to database; types {"imports", "calls", "reads", "writes to", "renders", "contains", "displays"}; event handlers with multiple function calls get multiple outgoing edges; single fetch with multiple tables gets multiple edges to each table; circular dependencies stop after second traversal
   - **Event Handler Edges**:
     - For JSX elements WITH semantic identifiers: Create "contains" edge from Component to JSX element, then "calls" edge from JSX element to handler function(s)
     - For JSX elements WITHOUT semantic identifiers: Create direct "calls" edge from Component to handler function(s), skip JSX element node creation